drakeredwind01/___Open-Python-Projects/README.md

 then add everything you are thinking about for the project

-find the skill level from below
+find the skill level from the [Experience table](https://github.com/drakeredwind01/___Open-Python-Projects/blob/main/README.md#experience-table)

 add the label "new_project" to your issue